Snapshot Types

-Insta has two major types of snapshots: named and inline snapshots.
+Insta has two major types of snapshots: file and inline snapshots.
 The former

 are placed as separate .snap